Martha: Oh, piffle!

 - Grant briefly does combat with Peter Lorre after Dr. Einstein gets frustrated with Mortimer.
 In his improv, Grant slips in a quip at Lorre's usual soft, quiet, decidedly non-ham style, saying, "Stop underplaying, I can't hear you!"

-- I Need a Freaking Drink:Mortimer: No, I am not drunk, madam, but you've given me an idea!
+- As Mortimer gets off the phone after a loud, aggravating conversation with the operator, he exclaims in exasperation.Mortimer: No, I am not drunk, madam, but you've given me an idea!

 - After getting off the phone, Mortimer sits down in exhaustion and reaches offhandedly for the wine carafe, only to have Abby and Martha warn him off.
 This has the side-effect of saving the life of another "Yellow Fever victim".